jianyanglab/dNdS-Fun/docs/documentation/04_Example.md

 # Documentations
 help(dNdSFun)
 ```
-### 1. Global selection estimation of dNdSFun
+### 1. Global selection estimation of dNdS-Fun
-This section provides an basic usage of dNdSFun.
+This section provides an basic usage of dNdS-Fun.
 - mutsFile:
 - reg:
 - dichotomylog: